Suzanne Tierney, CEO/President - [email protected]

 Finally, I am also a proud wife and mom to two beautiful young ladies.
 When I have a moment alone, I can be found making vegetarian food, addictively reading, exercising, and sneaking chocolate out of the office candy jar."

-"I am new to the organization and I have various roles in the office.
+"I have been with the organization for over a year and I have various roles in the office.
 If you call in, I will likely be the one greeting you.
 I also manage our digital and print communications, constituent database, and the chapter website.
 Recently, I have jumped into planning events such as the Walk to End Lupus Now.
 Fundraising has always been an area that interests me, and I am thankful for the opportunity to pursue it.

 "I am the devoted mother of two wonderful sons, they are the reason I fight lupus daily.
 I share my story everyday hoping that it might help or encourage someone else on their journey.
 I try to leave lupus patients with these thoughts and that is keep your environment positive in all aspects and do what you can while you can!"